 The Rice-Madrid Program

 The program in Spanish and Portuguese offers a unique academic and professional experience with a faculty-directed program in the Spanish capital, Madrid.
-This study abroad program provides Rice students with 6 credit hours that can count toward their major.
-Directed by Rice’s own Luis Duno-Gottberg, undergraduates spend six weeks in Madrid, normally for late May to early July, where they take one advanced course on Spanish culture and society and a second course in the form of a full-time internship at a Spanish company or NGO.
-Students will be placed in their internships based on skills, interests, and professional goals, with possibilities ranging from finances and banking to education as well as social and health services.
+This study abroad program provides Rice students with 6 credit hours that can count toward their major or minor in Spanish and Portuguese.
+Directed by Rice’s own Luis Duno-Gottberg, undergraduates spend six weeks in Madrid, normally from late May to early July, where they take one advanced course on Spanish culture and society and a second course in the form of a full-time internship at a Spanish company or NGO.
+Students will be placed in their internships based on skills, interests, and professional goals, with possibilities ranging from finance and banking to education as well as social and health services.
 While in Madrid, students are provided with home-stays for the duration of the program with carefully pre-screened Spanish families, and there is also a range of weekly cultural activities and field trips.

 Study Abroad in Cuba

 Unique among American colleges and universities, Rice offers a regular field research trip to Cuba that is connected to the course SPPO 375, Trends in Contemporary Cuban Culture, and cross-listed with FILM 339 and HART 304.
 The research seminar explores contemporary trends in Cuban culture through literary texts, films, music, and works of art, examining the ways in which politics and the practices of artistic representation intersect in post-revolutionary Cuba.